monkeytypegame/monkeytype/THEMES.md

 Create a pull request:
 <img width="1552" alt="Screenshot showing how to create a pull request to the main Monkeytype repository" src="https://user-images.githubusercontent.com/83455454/149186637-66dae488-05ae-45c4-9217-65bc36c4927b.png">

 Add some screenshots of your theme to the pull request.
-Click "create pull request" and if it gets approved then your new theme is availabe on Monkeytype for everyone to enjoy.
+Click "create pull request" and if it gets approved then your new theme is available on Monkeytype for everyone to enjoy.

 ## Theme Guidelines